IvetteMcDermott/SebsStoreToys/README.md

 ## **Unregistered User**
 <br>

+As Unregistered User I want to see the purpose of the site when landing in it
+   - Landing page with clear reference to objective of the app

-As a Unregister User I want to get a benefit if I register
+As Unregistered User I want to get a benefit if I register
    - Information recieved in the registration mail

-As Unregister User I want to see the purpose of the site when landing in it
-   - Landing page with clear reference to objective of the app

-As Unregister User, I want to be able to register so that I can create my account and access to the registered user features
+As Unregistered User, I want to be able to register so that I can create my account and access to the registered user features
    - Link for Sign Up in Navbar

-As a Unregister User I want to see the detail information of the wares
+As a Unregistered User I want to see the detail information of the wares
    - Ware's details page
 <br>

 ## **Registered User**
 <br>

-As a Register User I want to keep my information saved so that in a next purchase I don't have to fill the form again
+As Registered User I want to keep my information saved so that in a next purchase I don't have to fill the form again
    - Profile page

-As a Register User I want to be able to update my information if need
+As Registered User I want to be able to update my information if needed
    - Update Profile Form

-As a Register User I want to keep and access to my bookmarked wares
+As Registered User I want to keep and access to my bookmarked wares
    - Bookmark functionality with button in ware details page
    - Display of bookmarks in My Profile page

-As a Register User I want to be able to leave a ware review if desire
+As Registered User I want to be able to leave a ware review if desire
    - Review Form

-As a Register User I want to keep a history of my orders
+As Registered User I want to keep a history of my orders
    - Orders Section that display last 5 of them in My Profile

 ## **Staff User**
 <br>
-As a Staff/Admin User I want to access to an admin panel
+As Staff/Admin User I want to access to a staff panel where I can manage the store's database from
    - Staff Panel page

-As a Staff/Admin User I want to be able to reply the reviews if necessary
+As Staff/Admin User I want to be able to reply the reviews if necessary
    - Reply to review form's link

-As a Staff/Admin User I want to be able to manage the DB from the front-end
+As Staff/Admin User I want to be able to manage the DB from the front-end
    - Staff Panel page:
       - Add a Ware Form
       - Add an Image Form